Hallescher FC: Background (1945–1954)

-After World War II Wacker Halle was dissolved, like all German clubs, and in 1946 SG Halle-Glaucha (SG stands for "sports community", Glaucha is an inner neighbourhood) was formed.
-In 1948 the new club was renamed into SG Freiimfelde Halle, Freiimfelde being an inner eastern district.
-In April 1949 the footballers of Freiimfelde, after having won the championship of Saxony-Anhalt, joined ZSG Union Halle, the Central Sports Community of the People-Owned Enterprises of Halle.
+After World War II Wacker Halle was dissolved, like all German clubs.
+In 1946 SG Halle-Glaucha (SG stands for "sports community", Glaucha is an inner neighbourhood) was formed.
+In 1948, the new club was renamed into SG Freiimfelde Halle, Freiimfelde being an inner eastern district.
+In April 1949, the footballers of Freiimfelde, after having won the championship of Saxony-Anhalt, joined ZSG Union Halle, the Central Sports Community of the People-Owned Enterprises of Halle.
 The team from Halle reached the final of the Soviet zone, winning the 1949 Championship of the Eastern Zone with a 4–1 victory over SG Fortuna Erfurt in front of 50,000 in the Ostragehege stadium of Dresden.

 Still in the same year ZSG Union became one of the founding members of the Oberliga, the first division of the German Democratic Republic, the state founded on 7 October 1949 on the territory of the Soviet zone.
 The team finished the first two seasons on fifth, respectively sixth spot.
 After the first season the team played as BSG Turbine Halle.
 Attendance average in 1950–51 was just under 10.000.

 In the season 1951–52 the average rose to 22,170 per match and Turbine won the championship of East Germany, ahead of SV Deutsche Volkspolizei Dresden and defenders BSG Chemie Leipzig.
 The form could not be retained and Turbine finished in 1953 on the 13th spot.
 Worse, after this season some of the most important players like Otto Knefler and coach Alfred "Fred" Schulz, who led the team to both championships, made off to West Germany in the context of the uprising of 1953 in East Germany.
 Nevertheless, in the 1953–54 DDR-Oberliga Turbine could improve to 8th position.

 Sports clubs SC Chemie Halle-Leuna and SC Chemie Halle (1954–1966)

-The East German authorities were motivated by the West German World Cup win 1954 in Switzerland to make improvements to football in their country.
-BSGs were transformed to "Sport Clubs", often part of major bodies of industry.
+The East German authorities were motivated by the West German 1954 World Cup win in Switzerland to make improvements to football in their country.
+A number of BSGs were transformed to "Sport Clubs", often part of major bodies of industry.

-Ths led to the foundation of SC Chemie Halle-Leuna on 18 September 1954 in Halle.
+This led to the foundation of SC Chemie Halle-Leuna on 18 September 1954 in Halle.
 A large part of the football department of BSG Turbine Halle was then transferred to the new sports club.
 SC Chemie Halle-Leuna was also given the spot in the DDR-Oberliga of BSG Turbine Halle.
 BSG Turbine Halle continued to exist, but forthwith played in lower leagues.
 SC Chemie Halle-Leuna exists as Hallescher FC these days.
 Both Turbine Halle and Hallescher FC claim the era between 1945 and 1954 as part of their history.

 SC Chemie Halle-Leuna was then merged with sports club SC Wissenschaft Halle to form the new sports club SC Chemie Halle on 30 June 1958.